jimlhaugen/deep-learning-challenge/README.md

 # Neural Network Model Report

 ## Overview of the Analysis
-In this challenge, a dataset of more than 34,000 organizations that have received funding from Alphabet Soup over the years, where the dataset includes columns comprised of:
+In this challenge, a dataset of more than 34,000 organizations that have received funding from Alphabet Soup over the years has been provided, where the dataset includes columns comprised of:

 * (1) EIN and NAME: Identification columns;
 * (2) APPLICATION_TYPE: Alphasbet Soup application type;